Svetoslavb04/AutoMarkt-REST-API/README.md

 3. run `npm start` and make requests

 ## Authentication
 The API uses **refresh access tokens** for authentication.
 On request which requires authentication the API verifies the **access token** if present.
 If it is not valid or not present the server checks for a refresh token and if so whether it is valid.
-On valid token the server sets a header with **access token**.
+On valid token the server sets a cookie with **access token**.
 If there is no **refresh token**, user should login.

 ### Register
 Register a user by sending a `POST` request to `/register` with body that contains email, username and password `{ email, username, password }`.
 Upon succesful registration the service responds json object: `{ _id, email, username }`

 ### Login
 Log in by sending a `POST` request with email and password to `/login`.
-The service will respond with an object that contains user information `{ _id, email, username, x-token }` and sets cookies for the **refresh token**.
-The x-token short lifetime and will be refreshed automatically.
+The service will respond with an object that contains user information `{ _id, email, username }` and sets cookies for the **refresh token** and for the **access token** .
+The x-token cookie has short lifetime and will be refreshed automatically.

 ### Logout
 Log out by sending `GET` request to `/logout`.
 The service responds with `{ message: 'Logged out' }` if the user is logged in.